Rancho Obi-Wan

-Rancho Obi-Wan is a nonprofit museum in Petaluma, California that houses the Guinness World Record certified largest collection of Star Wars memorabilia, amassed by Steve Sansweet.
+Rancho Obi-Wan is a nonprofit museum in Petaluma, California, that houses the Guinness World Record certified largest collection of Star Wars memorabilia, amassed by Steve Sansweet.
 Rancho Obi-Wan covers over 9,000 square feet.

 History

 Origins

 The museum had its roots in Steve Sansweet's personal collection, amassed since before the original Star Wars movie was released.
-It got started in earnest when Sansweet pulled a Star Wars promotional mailer out of his boss's wastebasket when he worked at the The New York Times.
+It got started in earnest when Sansweet pulled a Star Wars promotional mailer out of his boss's wastebasket when he worked at The New York Times.
 The museum itself was built out of an old chicken ranch in Petaluma, California.
 The museum still houses several chickens and contains coops near the entrance to the main house.
 The chicken ranch was purchased by Sansweet in 1998.

 Opening

 In the fall of 2011, Sansweet filed for nonprofit status to launch Rancho Obi-Wan as a 501(c)(3) nonprofit and opened the museum officially, however it had been in existence in previous years.